 After a 20-minute ferry ride from Tinos, I arrive with my boyfriend ready to start exploring.
+We check into our hotel in Mykonos, a beautiful property in Mykonos City.
 As with the rest of our trip, the lucky late October sunshine begs us to get outdoors and see the island.

 Day 1 on Mykonos

 We rent a car and hop in, driving straight to a restaurant we’ve been recommended for lunch.
 Kiki’s Tavern on Agios Sostis beach is a local favorite, and as soon as we arrive we can see why.
 The rustic atmosphere and outdoor tables are just the thing for a casual meal by the water.

 Given it’s almost November, we walk right in and don’t have to wait ages for a table like we would in the high season.
 Our grilled fish is as delicious as we’d hoped, and as soon as we tuck in we know we’ve made a good choice.

 After lunch we get back in the car and continue discovering Mykonos.
 Our first stop is Ano Mera, a town in the middle of the island with whitewashed buildings and a square dotted with Greece’s signature cats.

 From there we drive back to the north coast to visit the beach at Fokos.
 With a keyhole rock formation and a chapel on a hill, it ticks all the boxes for a beach in the Cyclades.